Pavel-Kravchenko/CD4-CD8-repertoires-cleaner/README.md

 ## Now you are ready to start.

-If you like to clean a pair of files, you have to specify their names and the directory.

 Your files should have a header like this in arbitrary order: </br>
 ```count    | frequency |    CDR3nt    | CDR3aa |    V |    D |    J |    Vend |    Dstart |    Dend |    Jstart```</br>